In this article, we’ll be discussing the harmful effects of mould.

 Mould is a type of fungi that are naturally occurring organisms playing a major role in the ecosystem of the earth.
-There are many types of mould out there in nature, but the one that we’ll be talking about is household mould as it poses the greatest threat to us humans.
+There are many types of mould out there in nature and here’s the 7 most common types of mould, but the one that we’ll be talking about is household mould as it poses the greatest threat to us humans.

 Where does mould grow?

 Mould grows best in damp, humid and poorly ventilated areas, and reproduces by making spores as it is a type of fungi.